-The sections below outline requirements during the monitoring period to ensure the success of the Wallum Sedgefrog mitigation strategy.
+The sections below outline requirements during the monitoring period to ensure the success of the Wallum Sedgefrog management plan.
 These include:

-- The success criteria which will be applied to all conservation and open space areas containing wallum sedge frog habitat being claimed for compensation - The stages by which this success criteria will be applied - The monitoring tasks which will be applied to measure the success criteria; - A monitoring and reporting calendar that conveys the results of the monitoring effort and trajectory of the effort in relevant conservation and open space areas; and - The likely maintenance activities that will be required to meet the success criteria.
+- The success criteria which will be applied to all conservation and open space areas containing wallum sedge frog habitat being claimed for compensation - The stages by which this success criteria will be applied - The monitoring tasks which will be implemented to measure the success criteria; - A monitoring and reporting calendar that conveys monitoring results effort in relevant conservation and open space areas; and - The likely maintenance activities that will be required to meet the success criteria.